ERoydev/Django-Todo/README.md

 # Django-Todo Application

 Its a quick ToDo django application for understanding.
-It have delete, edit, mark as done and mark as undone(completed tasks) functionalities.
+It have Add, Delete, Edit, Mark as Done and Mark as Undone(completed tasks) functionalities.